limabrena/uavnoma/README.md

    the total number of Monte Carlo repetitions.
 An outage event happens when the supported user data rates for a particular instantaneous channel realization is less than the target data rate.

-- `Achievable Rate:` the achievable rate consists of the throughput of network users, while max-min achievable rate consists of the average throughput of all network users.
+- `Achievable Rate:` the achievable rate consists of the throughput of network users, while average achievable rate consists of the average throughput of all network users.

 -------------------------